-Next time you shop, ask them!
-Ask them, "Are the plants you sell treated with neonics?"
+Next time you shop, ask them "Are the plants you sell treated with neonics?"
 Chances are, they won't know.
 Ask them to find out.
 Above all, advocate that they buy from wholesale plant providers that are listed on the NCAP website as neonic-free.
-Please do not buy questionably toxic plants.
+It's better to ask then to buy questionably toxic plants.